fledge-iot/fledge-gui/docs/developers-guide.md

 ## Running end-to-end tests

-Run `yarn e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
+Run `yarn e2e` to execute the end-to-end tests via [Cypress](https://www.cypress.io/).

-Test report will be available in HTML format in `fledge-gui/e2e-test-report/`; Open `report.html` in your favorite browser!
+Test report will be available in HTML & XML format in `fledge-gui/e2e/reports/`; Open `index.html` in your favorite browser!

 > Before running the tests make sure app is able to communicate with the Fledge REST Server API.
 Put the REST API info in `e2e/environment.ts`.